-The AB Labs Secondary Facility has a target completion date of Q1 2019 and construction for AB Ventures continues to move forward.
-In preparation for the build-out, the Company provided \$3,000,000 in funds to AB Ventures on May 25, 2018, to increase its ownership interest to 24.99%.
+The AB Labs Secondary Facility has a target completion date of Q2 2019 and permitting for AB Ventures continues to move forward.
+In preparation for the build-out, the Company provided \$3 million in funds to AB Ventures on May 25, 2018, to increase its ownership interest to 24.99%.